bcrowell/cm_invariants/README.md

 conformally flat, the only CM invariants that can be nonzero are the R's, and the test script checks whether this is true.

+The program godel.mac calculates results for the Godel spacetime, comparing against published results.

 All of the test programs call the function cm_do_tests().
 This function checks that the traceless Ricci tensor is indeed traceless, checks the symmetries of the Weyl tensor and its Hodge dual, and checks the tracelessness of the Weyl tensor and its Hodge dual.

+Bugs
+====
+The result of the test in godel.mac for M5 disagrees with a result given by Jesse Hicks.
+I'm not sure if this is actually a bug or a mistake by Hicks.
+See comments in the source code of godel.mac.

 To do
 =====